 After World War I, club ties experienced a resurgence in popularity, especially in America, as the nation experienced a new wave of prosperity.
 The trend encouraged menswear companies such as Brooks Brothers to market club ties to the masses.

 It was at this point that club ties departed from the world of exclusive clubs and became a fashion statement in their own right.
 Though men continued to wear club ties that indicated their belonging to a special organization, more and more fashionable individuals sported club ties indicating membership in nothing at all.

 An interesting development in the world of club ties came when brands took their design a step further by creating their own exclusive insignias.
 By doing so, these brands created club ties that did not communicate membership in a men's club or regiment, but rather in a brand.
-Perhaps this suggests that brands are becoming a replacement to old-timey men's clubs, just as some are suggesting that brands are beginning to take on the same cultural characteristics as religious symbols (which are signs of membership in their own right).
+Perhaps this suggests that brands are becoming a replacement for old-timey men's clubs, just as some are suggesting that brands are beginning to take on the same cultural characteristics as religious symbols (which are signs of membership in their own right).

 One iteration of brand-associated club ties comes in the form of club ties that are associated with American universities and sports teams.
 These ties sometimes depart quite jarringly from the traditional and more subtle patterns that club ties typically assume.